ktoolz/file-finder/README.md

 - `directories`: the list (comma separated) of all directories to be parsed while searching for files,
 - `ignored`: the list (comma separated) of all extensions to be ignored while using the `!ignored` _Bang!_.
+- `dotdirectories`: boolean specifying if the program should consider dot directories or not (hidden directories).
+It'll be _false_ by default.
+Turning it to _true_ will consider way more files but might cause performances issues.

 Additional configuration (which are not listed here) won't be taken into account.